foamzou/media-get/README_en.md

 English | [中文](./README.md)

 # media-get
-Get the media through the url
+Get the media through the url, and provide proxy setting, for different sources can set different proxy address

 ## Quick Start
 ### Download media file from the url